-Born in Medellín, Spain, conquistador Hernán Cortés (c.
-1485-1547) first served as a soldier in an expedition of Cuba led by Diego Velázquez in 1511.
-He ignored orders and traveled to Mexico anyway, setting his sights on overthrowing ruler Montezuma II in the Aztec capital of Tenochitilán.
-The Aztecs eventually drove the Spanish from Tenochitilán, but Cortés returned to defeat the natives and take the city in 1521.
+Spanish conquistador Hernán Cortés (c.
+1485-1547) is best known for conquering the Aztecs and claiming Mexico on behalf of Spain.
+Cortés (full name Don Hernán Cortés de Monroy y Pizarro Altamirano, Marquis of the Valley of Oaxaca) first served as a soldier in an expedition of Cuba led by Diego Velázquez in 1511.
+In 1519, Cortés was set to command his own expedition to Mexico when Velázquez cancelled it.
+Cortés ignored the order and traveled to Mexico anyway, setting his sights on overthrowing ruler Montezuma II in the Aztec capital of Tenochtitlan.
+The Aztecs eventually drove the Spanish from Tenochtitlan, but Cortés returned to defeat the natives and take the city in 1521.
 He spent much of his later years seeking recognition for his achievements and support from the Spanish royal court.

 Cortés was born in 1485 to Martín Cortés de Monroy and Doña Catalina Pizarro Altamarino, minor nobles in Medellín, Spain.
 He studied in Salamanca for a time but soon grew restless and left Spain in 1504 to explore the New World.
 The young Cortés landed in Hispaniola, or modern-day Santo Domingo.
 He served as a notary in the town of Azúa for a few years before joining Diego Velázquez on a 1511 expedition to Cuba, where he climbed the ranks of the local government to become mayor of Santiago.